middyjs/middy/README.md

 Here, first `middleware1.onError` then `middleware2.onError` will be called.

-  - If the last `onError` in the chain returns a promise which resolves to a value, the lambda fails and reports an unmanaged error
+  - If the last `onError` in the chain returns a promise which resolves to a value, the lambda fails and reports an un-mamaged error
   In the example above, the lambda will fail and report the error returned by `middleware2.onError`.
   - If `onError` promise resolves to a *falsy* value (`null`, `undefined`, `false` etc.), the error handling pipeline exits early and the response is returned without an error